RajithaRanasinghe/Visual-Studio-IDE-Setup-Guide--CMake--wxWidgets--OpenGL--and-vcpkg/README.md

     }
     ```

-2. Configure the ` CMakeLists.txt` fto link the libraries to the C++ project files:
+2. Edit `CMakeLists.txt` to link the libraries to the C++ project files:

-    - Revise the contents of the `CMakeLists.txt` file as follows:
     ```bash

     # CMakeList.txt : CMake project for CMake_wxWidgets_openGL